ahmadsameh8/ahmadsameh8/README.md

 # 👋 Hi there, I'm Ahmad Abdelaal!

 Welcome to my GitHub Profile!
-I'm an aspiring Computer Science Graduate, AI enthusiast, and data tinkerer from Egypt.
+I'm an aspiring Computer Science Graduate, and AI enthusiast from Egypt.
 My journey bridges academia and industry, blending my passion for **Artificial Intelligence** with my hands-on experience in research and industry
 ---

 ## 🌟 About Me